-In the silk warp technique, the design is printed directly onto the silk warps which are held together by temporary cotton weft binding.
+Warps are the lenghtwise yarns that are held in tension to draw the weft through.
+In the silk warp print technique, the design is printed directly onto the silk warps which are held together by temporary cotton weft binding.
 The cotton binding is then removed and the fabric rewoven with a silk weft blurring exquisitely the printed design like an aquarelle.

-The handcrafted technique disappeared because of time and cost but through modern printing techniques it still remains an inspiration for contemporary fashion and fabric collection like our “uma" design.
+The handcrafted technique disappeared because of time and cost but through modern printing techniques it still remains an inspiration for contemporary fashion and fabric collection, just like our “uma" design.

 Design 'Uma' from the Vivabella collection